thomaspeugeot/phyllotaxymusic/go/cmd/phyllotaxymusic/content/_index.md

 <img src="./images/bach2ndFugue_large.png" style="height: 400px; width: auto;">

-Let's a have a look to this memorable piece.
-The first voice starts with a C on the first measure.
+The first voice
+starts with a C on the first measure.
 On the third measure, the theme starts again, but it starts with a G.
 The G of the second voice is seven half tone higher, or a fifth in music parlance, above the C of the first voice.
-A fifth is an a well suited gap between notes to sounds harmounuously.
+A fifth is an a well suited gap between notes to sounds harmoniously.
 The next note, a F# on the second voice, is played along a A on the first voice, also a third.
 A third,  And so one.

 It is the composer's chore
 to have the theme well suited for supporting overlapping itself.

-Having a theme that repeats itself harmonously with a shift in beats and tone is called a cannon:
+Having a theme that repeats itself harmoniously with a shift in beats and tone is called a cannon:

 - Pachelbel's Canon in D
 - "Row, Row, Row Your Boat"

-Phylotaxy will help us to compose theme that are suited for cannon with the following idea : if a cannon theme is a curve on a plan, it must overlap with itself with an horizontal and a vertical shift.
+Phyllotaxy will help us to compose theme that are suited for cannon with the following idea : if a cannon theme is a curve on a plan, it must overlap with itself with an horizontal and a vertical shift.

-### Phylotaxy
+### Phyllotaxy

-Phylotaxy means "shape of leaves"
+Phyllotaxy means "shape of leaves"
 ("phyllo" is greek for leave and "taxy" is greek for shape).
 It is the
-science developped by botanist, mathematicians and physicists to understand why plants have the shape they have.
+science developed by botanist, mathematicians and physicists to understand why plants have the shape they have.